mmbuw/gispl/thesis/05-gispl.md

 >...is an attempt to provide a general and versatile communication interface between tangible tabletop controller interfaces and underlying application layers.
 It was designed to meet the needs of tabletop interactive multi-touch surfaces, where the user is able to manipulate a set of objects and draw gestures onto the table surface with the finger tips.

-TUIO as a protocol was built on top of the Open Sound Protocol, which means that [@tuio1spec]
+TUIO as a protocol was built on top of the Open Sound Control protocol, which means that [@tuio1spec]

 >...TUIO messages can be basically transmitted through any channel that is supported by an actual OSC implementation.
 The default transport method for the TUIO protocol is the encapsulation of the binary OSC bundle data within UDP packets sent to the default TUIO port number 3333.

 GISpL shares some parts of its specification with TUIO.
 This is related to the input type and component type definition of TUIO, which GISpL adopts in two ways: for some features, and filters.
-TUIO in versions 1.x and 2.0 defines the following types
+TUIO in versions 1.1 and 2.0 defines the following types

-* TUIO 1.x
+* TUIO 1.1
     * Cursor, e.g. finger
     * Object, e.g. tangible object with a specific pattern
     * Blob, an untagged generic object [@tuio1spec]